isc-projects/bind9/win32utils/readme1st.txt

 or for master zones supporting dynamic updates.
 The account will also need read access to the named.conf and any other file that it needs to read.

+"NT AUTHORITY\LocalService" is also an acceptable account.
+This account is built into Windows and no password is required.
+Appropriate file permissions will also need to be set for "NT AUTHORITY\LocalService" similar to those that would have been required for the "named" account.

 It is important that on Windows the directory directive is used in the options section to tell BIND where to find the files used in